kckuei/hashmap-final-project/README.md

 * The OA and SC `HashMap` classes are implemented with `DynamicArray` and singly `LinkedList` (SLL) classes that are provided in `a6_include.py`.
 These classes represent reduced data structures that were implemented earlier in the course.
 * `HashMap` methods implemented:
 	* SC and OA:
-	    * `put()` - for updating existing keys or inserting new key/value pairs, and resizing to satisfy allowable load factors.
+	    * `put()` - updates an existing key or inserts a new key/value pair if the key is not found, resizing to maintain max allowable load factor constraints.
 	    * `empty_buckets()` - returns the number of empty buckets.
 	    * `table_load()` - returns the load factor.
 	    * `clear()` - clears the hash table.
-	    * `resize_table()` - resizes the hash table to a capacity that is prime numbered, copies over key/value pairs and rehashes the links.
+	    * `resize_table()` - resizes the hash table to a capacity that is prime numbered, copies over key/value pairs, and rehashes the links.
 	    * `get()` - returns the value associated with a key.
 	    * `contains_key()` - checks if a key is present.
 	    * `remove()` - removes a key/value pair.
-	    * `get_keys_and_values()` - returns an array of key/value tuples
+	    * `get_keys_and_values()` - returns an array of key/value tuples.
 	* SC only
 	    * `find_mode()` - returns the mode of an array.
 	* OA only